sharpbrick/powered-up/README.md

 # Features

 - **Multiple Programming Models**: SharpBrick.PoweredUp supports usage in a *device model* (hubs and devices as classes/properties; see examples below) or a *protocol level* (messages send up and down the Bluetooth Low Energy Protocol).
 - **Typed Devices with explicit Functions**: The SDK supports most commands described in the Lego Wireless Protocol in its typed devices (Motors, Lights, ..).
+They are self-describing to support a quick bootup of the SDK.
 - **Dynamic Devices**: The SDK can auto-discover new devices which are not yet known by the SDK.
 The device can be directly accessed either by writing data directly to a mode or receiving notification about value changes.
 - **Awaitable Commands**: Instead of waiting a defined amount of time for the devices to react, directly listens to the feedback messages the LEGO Wireless Protocol provides.
+No unecessary delays and race conditions.
 - **Port Value Combined Mode**: If supported by the device, the SDK allows you to configure the devices to combine multiple feedbacks of the same device within the same message (e.g. speed and absolute position of a motor).
 - **Virtual Port Creation**: Combine multiple devices of the same type into a virtual combined port.
 This allows synchronous access to multiple devices using the same message (e.g. using two motors for driving).
 - **Deployment Model Verification**: The SDK includes a model builder and a verification method to ensure that the wired devies are correctly reflecting the expectations in the program.